 The Occupational Medicine curriculum provides an opportunity for housestaff to engage in the prevention, diagnosis, management, and investigation of diseases stemming from the workplace and other patient environments.

 Elective rotations are also available in Neurology, Psychiatry, Radiology, Women's Health, Gynecology, Hospitalist Medicine, Orthopaedics, Sports Medicine, Physical Medicine and Rehabilitation, ENT, Ophthalmology, Anesthesiology, and the Surgical subspecialties.
-Residents may elect to do up to two months of basic or clinical research, usually taken in the PGY2 year.
+Residents may elect to do up to two months of basic or clinical research split between their second and third years.
 Away electives that will provide housestaff with unique experiences that are individually designed to enable them to achieve their career goals may also be arranged.

-The program has developed curriculum in required selective areas that broaden the depth of internal medicine and non-internal medicine experience.
-These selectives include: Women’s Health and Neurology in PGY1 (in conjunction with the Scholarship Rotation), four weeks of Geriatrics in PGY1, and HIV Medicine in PGY2 or PGY3.
+The program has developed curriculum in required elective areas that broaden the depth of internal medicine and non-internal medicine experience as well as fulfill ACGME requirements for internal medicine training.
+These selectives include: Women’s Health, Neurology, HIV, Addiction Medicine, Geriatrics and Emergency Medicine.